 ABOUT THE EVENT

-The fifth Let's Talk About Food Festival returns to Copley Square on Saturday, October 1—this year as part of the city's second HUB Week celebration.
-This festival lets participants dive into the most important food conversations and debates happening in society today.
-Through hands-on cooking demonstrations, edible gardens, and more, participants can also explore how to take advantage of the food around them by cooking better and eating healthier.
-Check back often for more details.
+The fifth Let's Talk About Food Festival returned to Copley Square on Saturday, October 1 as part of the city's second HUB Week celebration.
+The festival let participants dive into the most important food conversations and debates happening in society today.
+Through hands-on cooking demonstrations, edible gardens, and more, participants explored how to take advantage of the food around them by cooking better and eating healthier.
+Check back often for more details on the 2017 festival.

 Tweets by @LTAFood